Andreas-Menzel/ServerSetups/Ansible/README.md

 initial password.
 (At the end of this role, the user is switched back to the automation user)

-It will create a main user and an automation user (without a password).
+It will create an admin user and an automation user (without a password).
 Both users will be added to the sudoers group (*sudo* on Debian, *wheel* on Fedora).

+The ssh public keys of the admin user will be added to the authorized_keys of the admin user **and** the initial user.

+The ssh public keys for the automation user will be added to the authorized_keys of the automation user.

-The specified ssh public keys will also be added to the authorized_keys of the initial user, the main user and the automation user.
+The specified main users will be created and the ssh public key will be added to the authorized_keys of the respective user.
+Each user will be added to the specified groups and given root permissions if the `is_sudoer` variable is set to true.

 The role will enable passwordless sudo for the sudoers group and disable root login and login with password via ssh.